Populism in Europe

+Populism has been a notable feature of European politics for centuries, with several movements across the political spectrum drawing support from the working classes to challenge the power of Established elites.

 19th and 20th centuries

-In the Russian Empire during the late 19th century, the narodnichestvo movement emerged, championing the cause of the empire's peasantry against the governing elites.
+In the Russian Empire during the late 19th century, the narodnichestvo movement emerged, advocating for the peasantry against the ruling elites.
 The movement was unable to secure its objectives, however it inspired other agrarian movements across eastern Europe in the early 20th century.
 Although the Russian movement was primarily a movement of the middle class and intellectuals "going to the people", in some respects their agrarian populism was similar to that of the U.S. People's Party, with both presenting small farmers (the peasantry in Europe) as the foundation of society and main source of societal morality.
 According to Eatwell, the narodniks "are often seen as the first populist movement".

 In German-speaking Europe, the völkisch movement has often been characterised as populist, with its exultation of the German people and its anti-elitist attacks on capitalism and Jews.
 In France, the Boulangist movement also utilised populist rhetoric and themes.
 In the early 20th century, adherents of both Marxism and Fascism flirted with populism, but both movements remained ultimately elitist, emphasising the idea of a small elite who should guide and govern society.
 Among Marxists, the emphasis on class struggle and the idea that the working classes are affected by false consciousness are also antithetical to populist ideas.